codeinabox/cv/cv.md

 Assisted sound artists Yuri Suzuki and So Kanno deploy and configure an installation using a Node back-end and Spark / Particle IoT hardware.

 #### Senior software engineer @ Sainsbury's
-_May 2015 - current_
+_May 2015 - May 2016_

-Building RESTful micro-services in PHP and Go, employing domain driven approach to clearly define service boundaries and establish a ubiquitous domain language.
-Ansible is used to provision and deploy the services to AWS.
+Built RESTful micro-services consumed by the SmartShop app, written in PHP and Go with a domain driven approach to clearly define service boundaries and establish a ubiquitous domain language.
+Ansible was used to provision and deploy the services to AWS.

 Stack: Nginx, Vagrant, Ansible, Go, PHP, Symfony, Doctrine, Behat